amosbatto/lineageos_stats/README.md

 **U** = unofficial build

 **Installation:**
-1. Install the command line interface for PHP 7 or later.
+1. Install the command line interface for PHP 7 or later. ´
+2. Install the php-mbstring extension.
-2. Download this script from https://github.com/amosbatto/lineageos_stats
+3. Download this script from https://github.com/amosbatto/lineageos_stats
    If the ZIP file was downloaded, then decompress it.

 In a Debian/Ubuntu/Mint terminal, these commands should work:
 ```
-sudo apt install php
+sudo apt install php php-mbstring
 wget -O lineageos_stats.zip https://github.com/amosbatto/lineageos_stats/archive/refs/heads/main.zip
 unzip lineageos_stats.zip -d lineageos_stats
 ```